CI-Hackathon-Team25/st-patricks-day-project/README.md

 ### Features Left to Implement
 - The initial idea was to create a backend website with Django.
+- One feature that django enable us to implement were a database for user comments.
+- Another feature that could be implemented with django is a gallery for users to add their own pictures to.
+- A login and authentication system could be implemented for users.

 ## Technologies Used